-Simply put, the entourage effect explains the outcome of the “teamwork” between all of these compounds.
-Science found that if cannabinoids, terpenes, and flavonoids work together—as found naturally in cannabis—they work in synergy to enhance the therapeutic benefits of the plant.
+Simply put, the entourage effect theory explains the outcome of the “teamwork” between all of these compounds.
+Science found that if cannabinoids, terpenes, and flavonoids work together — as found naturally in cannabis — they work in synergy to enhance the therapeutic benefits of the plant.

 You have probably heard about CBD being sold in its isolated form.
-Well, according to the entourage effect, a whole-plant cannabis extract is way more powerful than just using its isolated compounds.
+Well, according to the entourage effect theory, a whole-plant cannabis extract is way more powerful than just using its isolated compounds.

 Let’s take a more detailed look at the compounds of the cannabis plant.